EOSIO/eosjs/README.md

     // const options = {authorization: 'myaccount'} // default
     myaccount.create('myaccount', '10000000.000 TOK')//, options)

-    // NOTE: the TOK@myaccount behavior is being defined and
-    // may change in a future "major" eosjs version release.

     // Issue some of the max supply for circulation into an arbitrary account myaccount.issue('myaccount', '10000.000 TOK', 'issue') })